shikokuchuo/nanonext/README.md

 ### Interfaces

-{nanonext} offers 2 equivalent interfaces: a functional interface, and an object-oriented interface.
+`nanonext` offers 2 equivalent interfaces: a functional interface, and an object-oriented interface.

 #### Functional Interface